 Finally, although the potential mediating role of experience learning was examined, none of the potential moderating variables included organisational size, team dynamics, or leadership style.
-As they contribute to extending the perception of self-efficacy, this factor points to more contextual courses and relationships to be explored.
+As they contribute to extending the perception of psychological empowerment and approach to how learning organisations are related to career competency, these factors point to more contextual courses and relationships to be explored.